 It’s important to find out how you feel when you talk about money and personal finances.
 And, as an entrepreneur, it’s just as crucial to figure out how you feel when you get into your business metrics and your business numbers.
 So, to that end, here are five things to think about when you explore your relationship with money.

 The first thing to consider here is the culture you grew up in.
 I live in Houston, Texas, and one of the things I love most about this city is that it’s one of the most diverse places in the world.
 People here come from all different backgrounds.
-There’s a huge Hispanic culture in Houston, in fact, I married into a Hispanic family.
+There’s a huge Hispanic culture in Houston; in fact, I married into a Hispanic family.

-Your education level can be a huge factor in how you view money, so you really have to ask yourself how it influences the way you look at it.
+Your education level can be a huge factor in how you view money.
+So, you really have to ask yourself how it influences the way you look at it.
 This is a particularly interesting thing because the answer isn’t always what you might expect.
 Sometimes people who are highly educated don’t have the greatest relationship with money, whereas someone who’s not traditionally educated might have a better one.

 Did they argue about money?
 Was it something they discussed, or was it something they never talked about?
 Was there constant financial stress, or were things usually comfortable?
-Did they have their own entrepreneurial business where you learned how money worked in a business capacity, or were they employees?
+Did they have their own entrepreneurial business where you learned how money works in a business capacity, or were they employees?

 Was there a budget that you knew of, and did you guys play board games like Monopoly where you learned about money?
 These are all things to consider when you’re trying to figure out how your parents or guardians influenced your relationship with money.

-Most of my readers are entrepreneurs, but some might be salespeople, sales professionals, general managers, or employees.
-In that case, you have to consider how being an employer versus an employee has impacted your relationship with money.
-As an employee, you might view money in a particular way, just as you might see it a certain way as an entrepreneur.
-Or maybe you’re an entrepreneur and you have your own business but you think more like an employee.
+As an employee, you might view money in a particular way, just as you might see it in a certain way as an entrepreneur.
+Or maybe you’re an entrepreneur and you have your own business, but you think more like an employee.
 So just think about how your work situation or career effects the way that you view money.

-There are many things that I’ve learned through working with the myriad of people that I have.
-One of those things is that, generally speaking, there’s a level of risk tolerance that we all have, and it varies from person to person.
-Some people are averse to risk while others don’t mind taking them at all.
+Some people are averse to risks, while others don’t mind taking them at all.
 So you have to ask yourself what your risk tolerance is and how it impacts your view of money.
 Do you like to take massive risks?
-Are you someone who gambles, or you someone who wants a sure thing?
+Are you someone who gambles, or are you someone who wants a sure thing?
 There’s not necessarily a right or wrong answer when it comes to this.
 However, you have to figure out where you are in that regard and how it shapes your relationship with money.

 We have four main coaching programs to choose from, all of which are customized to fit your specific needs as an executive, business owner, entrepreneur, or sales manager.
 These programs are designed to satisfy the needs of all of our clients and deliver a customized coaching experience that is tailored to your individual needs..